How to Send a Square Invoice in 9 Steps

 Step 5: Add Items to the Invoice

-This section is the same for both single and recurring invoices.
+This section is the same for single and recurring invoices.
 You can add multiple products or services and specify the quantity.
-If the product or service is not yet listed in your library, you can create a new product and customize it right on the invoice page.
+If the product or service isn’t listed in your library, you can create a new product from the invoice page.
 If you make a mistake, the “x” at the end of each row will remove the line item.

-Once you have listed all the products, you can proceed with adding line adjustments.
+Once you have listed all your invoice items, you can add line adjustments.
 Square’s invoice lets you add multiple discounts and charges in a single transaction.
 As with the products/services, you can also enter new ones as you go.

-You can specify the payment method options that you want available in the invoice.
-You also have the option to allow customers to add tips and request to have their card information stored for future automatic settlement of transactions.
+You can set payment method options that you want available in the invoice.
+You can also allow customers to add tips and request to have their card information stored for future automatic settlement of transactions.

 Step 7: Update Your Invoice Delivery Settings

-The next step is to update your invoice delivery settings, which lets you specify how you want the invoice delivered to your customers.
-It also gives you the ability to add, update, and customize invoice reminders.
+The next step is to choose how you want the invoice delivered to your customers.
+This step also allows you to add, update, and customize invoice reminders.

-- Send your customer invoice via email along with an option to add more recipients upon the request of customers.
+- Send your customer invoice through email, along with an option to add more recipients at customers’ request.

-- Send your customer invoice via text messaging wherein your invoice link will be sent to your customer’s registered phone number.
+- Send your customer invoice via text messaging, which will send your invoice link to your customer’s registered phone number.

 Finally, choose to add any extras like attachments and custom fields.
-This is ideal for adding contracts, estimates, order specs, and other documents related to the customer’s purchase.
+This is ideal for adding contracts, estimates, order specs, and other customer purchase documents.

 Step 8: Review & Send/Schedule